als244/ml_dataflow/README.md

 make -j <NUM_PROCS>
 ```

 The project is built from ~10k lines of C, 8 logically unique (memory-bound) GPU kernels, and wrappers over [Flash Attention](https://github.com/Dao-AILab/flash-attention) and vendor BLAS libraries (performance critical computation kernels).
-The only depedencies are the backend userspace driver & BLAS lib along with libcrypto.
+The only depedencies are the backend userspace driver & BLAS lib along with libcrypto (typically pre-installed).
 For Nvidia backend it assumes that libs and headers are in standard location `/usr/local/cuda`.

 ###### Note that building the flash2 and flash3 wrapper libraries may take some time (a few hours)...using more processors will help.